How to add a feedback form to a static website without a backend.

 subscribe-verification=abc123

-This reduces the risk of someone connecting a foreign domain or starting to send junk on behalf of your site.
+This reduces the risk that someone will connect a foreign domain or start sending junk on behalf of your site.

 2. Captcha